Administrative policies of Ali: Praise

-The Sunni Ahmad ibn Hanbal famously said that Ali adorned the caliphate.
+The Sunni scholar Ahmad ibn Hanbal famously said that Ali adorned the caliphate.
 Linda Jones holds the caliphate of Ali as a model for socio-political and religious righteousness that defies worldly corruption and social injustice.
 John Esposito has a similar view.
 Madelung writes that the caliphate of Ali was characterized by his honesty, his unbending devotion to Islam, his equal treatment of the supporters, and his magnanimity towards his defeated enemies.
 Moojan Momen and Veccia Vaglieri share similar opinions.
 The latter adds that Ali fought against those whom he perceived as erring Muslims as a matter of duty, in order to uphold Islam.
 Shah-Kazemi says that Ali strived for justice and compassion for all, regardless of their religion.
 Ismail Poonawala writes that the sources are unanimous about the devotion of Ali to the cause of Islam and the rule of justice in accordance with the Quran and the Sunnah.
 Muhammad al-Buraey views the instructions of Ali for his governor of Egypt as a model for just Islamic governance, "where justice and mercy is shown to human beings irrespective of class, creed and color, where poverty is neither a stigma or disqualification and where justice is not tarred with nepotism, favoritism, provincialism or religious fanaticism."
 A similar view is voiced by Shah-Kazemi.